ss47tt/Stock_price_LSTM/README.md

 9. Before plotting the predictions and ground truths of train, validate, and test sets, we need to inverse transform the scaler of the data.

-10. The plots of the predictions and ground truths of train, validate, and test sets in continous lines and marked with different colors.
+10. The plots of the predictions and ground truths of train, validate, and test sets are in continous lines and marked with different colors.

 Note: Stock prices normally fluactuate due to economy and news, and it usually do not follow a predictive pattern like weather.